YLchen22/YLchen22.github.io/_pages/about.md

 I will enter the Master of Data Science program at the Chinese University of Hong Kong - Shenzhen (CUHKSZ) from 2025 fall.

-Research Interests
+Interests
 ------
-It sounds interesting to discover the information that can be interpreted and exploited by humans from data.
-I would like to explore the **application of data-driven methods or statistical and machine learning tools** in specific problems (maybe scientific or financial).
+I am still learning the **application of data-driven methods or statistical tools** in specific problems.
+I believe the prospect of discovering information that can be interpreted and exploited by humans from data.

 Education
 ------